Dre Campbell Farm

 1. Pick Them Off

-Simply put on a pair of gloves and pick off the larvae and/or eggs that you find on the leaves or needles.
+Put on a pair of gloves and pick off the larvae and/or eggs from the leaves or needles.

 Next, squish them.
 You can also drop them in insecticidal soapy water to kill them.